 Water banking and good planning by Arizona’s major cities means that cuts in the state’s Colorado River supply will not mean that significant restrictions will occur.
-But for some areas, such as a rural upscale community north of Scottsdale, the news is not good.
+But for some areas, such as a rural upscale community near Scottsdale, the news is not good.

 The Rio Verde Foothills is an unincorporated area that does not have a municipal water supply.
 Residents have been relying on water hauled by Scottsdale, but last November, Scottsdale said that the deliveries will stop.

 NBC News 12 in Phoenix reports that EPCOR, a Canada-based water utility company, will likely be the area’s primary water provider after the Maricopa County Board of Supervisors voted against “a divisive plan” to form a citizen-led water board in the area.

 It will take two or three years before EPCOR can get infrastructure in place, causing residents to be terrified about what may happen January 1 if their water is shut off.
 Some, including a member of the Board of Supervisors, hope that Scottsdale might change its mind since the residents are working on a long-term plan to get water to the community.
 Residents claim that they did not know that Scottsdale — which is worried about its own supply — could shut off water deliveries.

 News 12 opined that what is happening in Rio Verde Foothills is “a national precautionary tale about Arizona’s water crisis” (see the below video):

 Scottsdale Progress reports that two residents of Rio Verde Foothills have sued the Board of Supervisors, saying that the decision to deny the citizen-led domestic water improvement district is contrary to state law.